 Future of the ‘safety features’ measures under FMD in Great Britain and Northern Ireland

 - End users in Great Britain will be disconnected automatically from the UK National Medicines Verification System (UKMVS) run by SecurMed UK.
 This means that it will no longer be possible to verify and authenticate packs from 1st January 2021.
-Pharmacy operators and system suppliers need to check that any integrated pharmacy systems with FMD functions are no longer actively connecting to or seeking a response from the UKMVS after the end of 2020.
+Operators in these sectors and system suppliers need to check that any integrated systems with FMD functions are no longer actively connecting to or seeking a response from the UKMVS after the end of 2020.
 Stand-alone FMD systems can simply be turned off.